aureamunoz/hello-world-fwless/README.md

 At this point we are set, and we can now trigger the generation of manifests !

+Dekorate [allows the user to trigger container image builds and deploy](https://github.com/dekorateio/dekorate#building-and-deploying) after the end of compilation.
+So you could also delegate the build and push of the container image using the followings hooks provided by Dekorate.
 Within a terminal, navigate to the directory of this project and execute the following maven command.
-To trigger the build of the image and to push it to the registry, we will then pass the following parameters `-Ddekorate.build=true -Ddekorate.push=true` to the command:

 ```
 mvn clean package -Ddekorate.build=true -Ddekorate.push=true